devmaroy/m2serverlist_cu_pe_php_csmvc_tlcss_en/README.md

 This project is powered by **PHP** based on VERY SIMPLE MVC framework and is created for a fun.
 I just wanted to play with a PHP a little.

-Created with Tailwind CSS - easiest use - for fun.
+Created with Tailwind CSS - the easiest use - for fun.

 <br>